MingzhenY/Projects/Awari/README.md

 Might add it back after reading the book "The complete mancala games book" by Larry Russ to figure out special cases.

+9.Added the game Qelat.
+Like Adi, it is possible to end up in an infinite loop(also not mentioned in the book).
+In this case, the stones not in a marked pit are ignored.

 ## Future Work

 1.Add more games in games.h